ryanjbedard/Employee-Tracker/README.md

 ## Description

 It is an application designed to navigate and look through employees.
-They can be sorted through department and new employees can be added
+They can be sorted through department and new employees can be added as well as departments, role changes, etc.

 ## Installation